lf-edge/eve/.github/ISSUE_TEMPLATE/20_feature-request.md

 #### Use case

-A clear and concise description of what is the intended usage scenario is.
+A clear and concise description of the intended usage scenario.
+(A brief story.)

 #### Describe the solution you'd like

-A clear and concise description of what you want to happen.
+A clear and concise description of what does not work correctly.

 #### Additional context